 What Is Workspace ONE?

-Workspace ONE is VMware's workspace solution.
-It's a digital workspace platform that delivers and manages any app on any device by integrating access control, application management and multi-platform endpoint management.
-Workspace ONE is built on the unified endpoint management (Workspace ONE UEM, formerly known as AirWatch) technology and integrates with virtual application delivery (VMware Horizon) on a common identity framework.
-The platform enables IT to deliver a digital workspace that includes the devices and apps of the business's choice, without sacrificing the security and control that IT professionals need.
+VMware Workspace ONE® is a digital platform that delivers and manages any app on any device by integrating access control, application management, and unified endpoint management.
+The platform allows IT to deliver a digital workspace that includes the devices and apps of the business's choice, without sacrificing the security and control that IT professionals need.

-As an IT admin, you want to know about the features right?
-This section summarizes the key features of Workspace ONE, and outlines a few key examples/use cases of when you would use each one.
+This section summarizes the features and capabilities of Workspace ONE, and outlines a few examples and use cases of when you would use each one.

 With Workspace ONE, end-users can get password-less single sign-on to a catalog that provides them access to virtually any app.
 This includes mobile apps, web apps, cloud apps, and Windows apps.
 Once signed-in, end-users can self-service select the applications they need to be productive with no IT intervention.
-As an IT professional, you control the back end workflow to make this happen, but in so doing you’ve eliminated the deluge of help-desk calls for end-users to get access to applications and services.
+As an IT professional, you control the back-end workflow to provide an excellent user experience that doesn’t sacrifice security.

-- Provide easy access to all of the apps your end users need to do their job - either through the Workspace ONE Intelligent Hub or with the browser-based catalog.
+- Provide easy access to all the apps your end users need to do their job - either through the Workspace ONE Intelligent Hub or with the browser-based catalog.

 - Transform employee onboarding by enabling self-service access to the apps your end-users need.

-- One-touch single sign-on means your end-users don’t have to remember a bunch of credentials, or type in the same password every time they access an app.
-Through the use of certificates, Workspace ONE provides a secure and easy way that results in a password-less single-sign on experience.
+- One-touch single sign-on means your end-users don’t have to remember a bunch of credentials or type in the same password every time they access an app.
+Workspace ONE uses certificates to establish trust, providing a password-less, single sign-on (SSO) experience.

 Workspace ONE doesn’t dictate which platforms to deploy in your environment.
-Our goal is to support any device…even devices that have not yet been invented.
-From desktop OS’s, to mobile OS’s, even wearables and 3D graphics workstations, we work with it.
-Beyond that, we also know that some of these devices may be corporate owned and require IT to configure and manage them through their lifecycle, many will be owned by the employees themselves.
-VMware Workspace ONE puts the choice in employees’ hands for the level of convenience, access, security and management that makes sense for their workstyle.
+Our goal is to support any device - even devices that have not yet been invented.
+From desktop OS’s to mobile OS’s, even wearables, and 3D graphics workstations, we support it.
+Beyond that, we also know that while some devices are corporate-owned and require IT management throughout their lifecycle, many will be owned by the employees themselves.
+Workspace ONE puts the choice in employees’ hands for the level of convenience, access, security, and management that makes sense for their work style.

-- Desktops OSs, mobile OS, smartphones, you name it, we support it.
+- Desktop OS's, mobile OS's, smartphones, you name it, we support it.
 That means you don’t have to worry about the next big mobile device that comes out.
 We will support it.

-- Bring-your-own, Choose-your-own, Corporate Owned, Locked Down, etc…there are so many device management types.
+- Bring-your-own, Choose-your-own, Corporate Owned, Locked Down, and so on…there are so many device management types.
 Workspace ONE supports them all in a single platform.

-- Adaptive management makes the workflow of an end-user logging in on a BYO device super simple.
-Just launch the Workspace ONE app.
-If the end-user tries to access an app with confidential data, they will be walked through the steps to elevate management on their device.
+- The Workspace ONE Intelligent Hub makes logging in on a BYO device super simple for end users.
+From the hub, they can seamlessly launch apps.
+However, if they try to access an app with confidential data, they are prompted to elevate management on their device.

-- Conditional Access policies can be applied on a per-application basis to enforce authentication strength and restrict access by network scope or through any device restriction.
+- Apply conditional access policies on a per-application basis to enforce authentication strength and restrict access by network scope, location, and device compliance.

-Workspace ONE, supported by Workspace ONE UEM and Horizon virtualization technology, enables IT professionals to automate application distribution and updates on the fly.
-Whether you’re deploying Windows apps, mobile apps, or even virtualized applications, we automate the application delivery process to enable better security and compliance.
-This means that whether you need to deploy Windows apps to Windows 10 devices in your organization, or up-to-date virtualized apps to mobile devices, Workspace ONE provides a single platform that keeps you covered every step of the way.
+Workspace ONE allows IT professionals to automate application distribution and updates on the fly.
+Whether you’re deploying Windows apps or mobile apps, we automate the application delivery process to allow better security and compliance.
+With Workspace ONE you can deploy Windows apps to Windows devices in your organization or up-to-date apps to mobile devices, from a single platform that keeps you covered every step of the way.

 - Eliminate the need for laptop imaging with Workspace ONE’s simplified device management and provisioning.
-Our dynamic smart groups, which uses device information and user attributes, you can ensure always have the necessary configuration on their devices, including Wi-Fi and VPN.
+Our dynamic smart groups, which use device information and user attributes, ensure devices always have necessary configurations such as Wi-Fi and VPN.

-- Automatically install, update and remove software packages.
-Create an automated workflow for software, applications, files, scripts and commands to install on laptops, and configure installation during enrollment or on-demand.
-You can also set the package to install based on a variety of IT-defined conditions.
+- Automatically install, update, and remove software packages.
+Create an automated workflow for software, applications, files, scripts, and commands to install on laptops.
+Configure installation based on a variety of IT-defined conditions.

-- Horizon provides secure hosted virtual apps and desktops enabling users to work on highly sensitive and confidential information without compromising corporate data.
-Users can access their virtual apps and desktops from the Workspace ONE app, enabling them the flexibility to be productive wherever they need to.
+- Secure hosted virtual apps and desktops enabling users to work on highly sensitive and confidential information without compromising security with Horizon.
+Users can access their virtual apps and desktops from the Workspace ONE Intelligent Hub app, enabling the flexibility to be productive wherever they are.

 IT can deploy VMware Workspace ONE in a variety of deployment models, including on-premises, in the cloud, and hybrid with different components deployed on-premises and in the cloud.